joonastormala/sfml-game/README.md

   * Sounds may cause crashing if you have any other sound playing

-  * game uses SFML library and cmake for compiling, make sure you have those installed
+  * game uses SFML library and cmake for compiling, make sure you have those installed.